-- Blue Cross applies the benefit formula specified in the Summary of Step 1.
-Benefits to obtain a monthly benefit amount (to the benefit maximum specified in the Summary of Benefits); - Step 2.
-Blue Cross subtracts from this monthly benefit amount any income amounts that are payable to the Member as a result of the same or a subsequent disability under any one or more of the following: - a) the Quebec Pension Plan, the Canada Pension Plan or a similar plan in another country which has a reciprocal agreement with Canada or Quebec; - b) any workers' compensation board/commission, except: - i permanent partial disability awards that were payable for each of the 12 months prior to the disability period; and - benefits related to employment with another employer; ii. - c) any automobile insurance bureau, if applicable; - d) employer sponsored short term disability or sick leave benefits; or - e) any federal or provincial law or legislation. - If the amount of long term disability benefit calculated in Step 2 and all the applicable Additional Step 3.
-Sources of Income listed below exceed the All Source Maximum specified in the Summary of Benefits, then the long term disability benefit will be further reduced to ensure total benefits received from all sources does not exceed this percentage.
+- Step 1.
+Blue Cross applies the benefit formula specified in the Summary of Benefits to obtain a monthly benefit amount (to the benefit maximum specified in the Summary of Benefits); - Step 2.
+Blue Cross subtracts from this monthly benefit amount any income amounts that are payable to the Member as a result of the current or a subsequent disability under any one or more of the following: - a) the Quebec Pension Plan or the Canada Pension Plan; - b) any workers' compensation board/commission; - c) any automobile insurance bureau, if applicable; - d) the Canada Employment Insurance Commission (CEIC); - e) any private pension plan; or - f) any federal or provincial law or legislation;

+The long term disability benefit you receive, when added to any other disability income to which you are entitled, cannot exceed the All Source Maximum listed in the Summary of Benefits.

+Step 3.
+If the amount of long term disability benefit calculated in Step 2 and all the applicable Additional Sources of Income listed below exceed the All Source Maximum specified in the Summary of Benefits, then the long term disability benefit will be further reduced to ensure total benefits received from all sources does not exceed this percentage.